 Otorhinolaryngology and maxillofacial surgery

-What are ENT and maxillofacial surgery and what are the areas of work of these professions?
+ENT and maxillofacial surgery - what are these professions?

-The word otorhinolaryngology (ENT) is an abbreviated name for the medical profession for which the field of work is a large part of the head and neck.
+The word ORL is an abbreviated name for a medical profession whose area of work is a large part of the head and neck.
 It deals with function, diseases, malformations and other disorders of the head and neck in children and adults.
 This profession actually consists of several smaller separate branches known as:

 - otology (diseases of the ear, temporal bones and skull base),